invertase/react-native-firebase/docs/auth/social-auth.md

 Additionally, for iOS, please follow step 1 of the "Handle sign-in flow" [section](https://firebase.google.com/docs/auth/ios/microsoft-oauth#handle_the_sign-in_flow_with_the_firebase_sdk), which is to add the custom URL scheme to your Xcode project

-Once completed, setup your application to trigger a sign-in request with Microsoft using the `signInWithProvider` method.
+Once completed, setup your application to trigger a sign-in request with Microsoft using either of the `signInWithPopup` or `signInWithRedirect` methods.
+The underlying implementation is the same and will not operate exactly as the firebase-js-sdk web-based implementations do, but will provide drop-in compatibility for a web implementation if your project has one.

 ```jsx
 import React from 'react';